(Im)possibility of Collective Intelligence: Collective Learning

-By IIH condition, $\{f\}=\algo(\{f,g\})$ if and only if $\{f\}=\algo'(\{f,g\})$ and by IR condition, $\{f\} = \algo'(\{f,g\})$ if and only if $\{f\}=\algo^*(\{f,g\})$.
-Since this holds pair by pair, clearly $\algo(\hc) = \algo'(\hc)$ for all $\hc\in\hcol$.
-As a result, we can rely on the relative ranking of any two hypotheses when comparing them.
-Next, by PO condition, the set of all environments $\mathcal{E}$ is decisive.
+By IIH condition, $\{f\}=\algo_{\rp}(\{f,g\})$ if and only if $\{f\}=\algo_{\rp'}(\{f,g\})$ and by IR condition, $\{f\} = \algo_{\rp'}(\{f,g\})$ if and only if $\{f\}=\algo_{\rp^*}(\{f,g\})$.
+Since this holds pair by pair, clearly $\algo_{\rp}(\hsc) = \algo_{\rp'}(\hsc)$ for all $\hsc\in\hcol$.
+As a result, we can rely on a pairwise comparison of any two hypotheses.
+Next, by the PO condition, the set of all environments $\mathcal{E}$ is decisive.
 By Lemma \ref{lem:decisive-contraction}, some proper subset of $\mathcal{E}$ must also be decisive.
 Given that smaller subset of environments, some proper subset of it must also be decisive, and so on.
 Since the number of environments is finite, the set will eventually contain just a single environment that is decisive.
-However, this violates CI condition, resulting in the impossibility. \end{proof}
+Hence, the only compatible algorithm in this case is the risk minimizer \eqref{eq:erm}. \end{proof}